rpgoldman/py4cl2/index.md

   - `py`names are shorter
   - `with-remote` seems more appropriate
   - `chain` and `chain*` with more "uniformity"
 - Arguments are imported; submodules can be imported with an option to [defpymodule].
 However, this is only possible for python3.
+Argument ordering can be wrong with ABCL.
+- Incomplete support on ABCL (known issues include argument-list-ordering, interrupts); untested on ECL; only tested on SBCL and ECL.
 - Improvements in large array transfer speed, using numpy-file-format (see [initialize](#initialize); though this does not beat `remote-objects`, in existence since `py4cl`,
 - Interrupt the python process using [(pyinterrupt)](#pyinterrupt)
 - `defpymodule` (previously `import-module`) is works "as-expected" with asdf / `defpackage`.